kharu6883/tower_takeover/README.md

 - Vex needs to hire a competent narrator

 ## Installation
-You probably should install Git before doing this.
+You should install Git before doing this.
 If you don't have git, go away you uncultured swine.
 Why are you even here?

-### Windows & Mac & Linux(probably)
+Since this is a PROS project, you should download PROS.

 CD into the desired folder where you want it to be installed via command prompt, and type -
 ```
 git clone git@github.com:HoneySpiceLatte/tower_takeover.git